VGVentures/very_good_engineering/src/content/docs/widgets/index.md

 description: Widget best practices.
 ---

 Widgets are the reusable building blocks of your app's user interface.
-It is important to design them to be readable, maintainable, performant, and testable.By following these principles, you can ensure a smooth development process and a high-quality user experience.
+It is important to design them to be readable, maintainable, performant, and testable.
+By following these principles, you can ensure a smooth development process and a high-quality user experience.

 # Page/Views